 At first it seemed like Forsen was about to praise Blizzard for implementing such a bold, new system into Overwatch, but the streamer obviously had other ideas.

 “Ohh that is... way too late to save the game,” Forsen laughed.
-“That is way to fuckin late, that should have happened years ago man, that should have happened fuckin years ago.”
+“That is way too late, that should have happened years ago man, that should have happened years ago.”

 Forsen isn’t alone with this idea, there are plenty of Overwatch fans who think Role Queue should have been rolled out much earlier in an attempt to fix the game’s Competitive play.